Sign up to our Newsletter

 Your LSAT score only reflects the level of skill and aptitude you honed through your study sessions.
 Accordingly, you shouldn’t expect your actual LSAT score to be much higher than your practice scores.

-If you feel you want to retake the LSAT, you’ll have to reassess your study strategy and should only attempt to retake the LSAT if you can get your practice scores higher than you previously did.
+If you want to retake the LSAT, you must reassess your study strategy.
+You should only attempt to retake the LSAT when your practice scores improve.

 3. Your Flexibility With Attending Law School